 While the applications for each program area—e.g., clinical care—are distinct, all applications must address the following components.

 You should substantiate the need for your program or project with current and relevant data and research.

 Your program or project should directly lead to improved access to quality healthcare.

 You should explain how you plan to sustain your program or project.

 You must provide measurable outcomes that are directly related to the Foundation’s focus on improving access to quality healthcare for underserved and uninsured residents in northern Lake County, Illinois.
 You should describe how your program or project’s short-term outcomes will result in long-term impact.

 You can download and print the full set of questions from the online grant application and management system after you are invited to submit a full proposal.

 A grantee organization may receive up to five consecutive years of funding, at the Foundation’s discretion.
 After five consecutive years of funding the organization will be asked to take a year off in seeking support.
-During these five years, the organization may request up to three consecutive years of funding for an individual program.
 The Foundation realizes that there may be circumstances in which support for additional years may be appropriate.
 The Foundation may, at its discretion, grant exceptions in response to these circumstances.